kristyski/pandas-challenge/README.md

 # pandas-challenge

-Kristy Anderson\n
+Kristy Anderson
 July 19, 2020
 Data Analytics
 Pandas Challenge Homework

-Well, this was exciting and frustrating and I can't wait to see the answers
+Well, this was exciting and frustrating.
+I can't wait to see what the correct code is.